atusiniida/canevosim/README.md

 　-o outfilePrefix(out)  # prefix of the result files

 ##  3. output
-you obtain the following 5 result files:
+You obtain the following 5 result files:
 - [outfilePrefix].dr # each line contains driver mutations in each cell.
 - [outfilePrefix].ps #  each line contains  neutral  mutations in each cell.
 - [outfilePrefix].prm  # containing  parameter settings
 - [outfilePrefix].stat # containing summary statistics
 - [outfilePrefix].pdf # visualizing the mutation profile matrix

 When symmetricReplicationProbablity  < 1, you additionally obtain the following file:
 -  [outfilePrefix].df  # each line contains  differentiation status of each cell.